kbparagua/js-crash-course/02_closures.md

 //  |________|
 //
 foo(1); // 3
-// env1 is destroyed after execution.
+// env1 will be destroyed.

 //  A new environment will be created during the execution of foo(5).
 //   ________